abailoni/cellpose-training-gui/docs/cellpose-training-gui/cellpose_training/training.md

-# Train cellpose
+# Train Cellpose Models
+More details coming soon...

-At the moment it is not possible to directly train a new cellpose model from the graphical interface.
+[comment]: <> (At the moment it is not possible to directly train a new cellpose model from the graphical interface.)

-For the moment, you can either send your annotations to me (Alberto) or, if you are familiar with the cellpose training script, you can run it yourself.
+[comment]: <> (For the moment, you can either send your annotations to me &#40;Alberto&#41; or, if you are familiar with the cellpose training script, you can run it yourself.)

 ## Manually training a new cellpose model